 Report Type - Each reporting period is identified by a report type code.
-Monthly reports are M1, M2, M3, and M4.
+Monthly reports are M plus the numeral for the month (i.e. M1 = January, M12 = December).
 General Election reports are G1, G2, and G3.
-A termination report, type TR, is due from candidate 90 days after the close of their campaign.
+If the report is for a special election, add "S" in front of the report code (i.e. SG3).
+A termination report, type TR, is due from the candidate 90 days after the candidate becomes unopposed, withdraws, was elected, or was defeated.
+[106.141(1)]